Geethen/geeforec.github.io/content/post/practical-2.md

 their associated shadows are largely undesirable and should be removed prior to any analysis.

-At this point you have converted an image collection to a single median image.
+At this point, you have converted an image collection to a single median image.
 Next, we will compute the NDVI and NDWI spectral indices.
 GEE has a dedicated function for this.

 ```js
 var NDVI = filtered.normalizedDifference(['B8','B4']);